gpfiel/WeatherForecast/README.md

 ## About the Project

-Weather Forecast is a project to show cities weather forecast.
+Weather Forecast is a project to provide informations about the weather of a specific city.

 ## Requirements